Is this course right for me?

 By the end of this workshop participants will have:

-- Practical experience of five powerful models for solving problems
+- Practical experience of (at least) five powerful models for solving problems

-- Find several ways to ease the pressure of problematic situations
+- Found several ways to ease the pressure of problematic situations

 Delivered By: Dr Jamie McDonald, Skyward